JuanEstebanMedina/ALDA/algorithm_analysis/README.md

 Scripts\coverage.bat
 ```

 ### Expected Results
-- A set of plots showing the time complexity of different sorting algorithms across varying input sizes.
+- A set of plots showing the time complexity of different algorithms across varying input sizes.
 - Insight into the efficiency of each algorithm under different conditions.

 ### Contributions
 - **Contributor**: Juan Esteban Medina Rivas
 - **Professor**: Rafael Alberto Niquefa Velasquez
-- **Institution**: Escuela Colombiana de Ingeniería Julio Garavito
+- **Institution**: Universidad Escuela Colombiana de Ingeniería Julio Garavito

 ---
 More algorithms and experiments could be added as the project progresses.